Skincare Science Glossary

 polyhydroxy acids - also often referred to as PHAs, polyhydroxy acids are exfoliants that are considered 2nd generation alpha hydroxy acids.
 Also water soluble, PHAs work on the skin's surface to breakdown the 'glue' that holds dead skin cells together.
 What differentiates them from AHAs is their larger molecular size, meaning they cannot penetrate the skin as deeply and are more suitable for all skin types, even sensitive skin.

 prebiotics - natural partners to probiotics - the good bacteria that helps to keep our skin and bodies healthy.
-Prebiotics increase the production of probiotics, so when applied topically they help to keep skin balanced, younger-looking and strong.
+Prebiotics increase the production of probiotics, so when applied topically they help to keep skin balanced and strong.

 resveratrol - a potent antioxidant that's particularly abundant in red grapes, which helps to protect the skin's surface from environmental damage and calm the skin when applied topically.